accessibility/a11yyow.ca/location.md

   - /location.html
 ---

-Thanks Carleton University for hosting GAAD 2019!
+## Building

-## GAAD celebration event will be held in Richcraft Hall at Carleton University, in Ottawa, Ontario.
+GAAD celebration event will be held in Richcraft Hall at Carleton University, in Ottawa, Ontario.

+## Street Address

+1125 Colonel By Drive, Ottawa, ON, K1S 5B6